milka77/ms3_cookbook/README.md

 ## Testing
 ### Responsiveness
 The site was tested with multiple browsers(Opera, Firefox, Chrome, MS Edge) and devices(desktop PC, iPad mini, iPhone SE 2020 and iPhone 6), and with all the options from Chrome Development tools.
 The pictures and the design were responsive and displayed as they should be.
+I asked few friends and family members to test the site on their device.

 ### Code Validation
 * Validated the HTML code with [W3C](https://validator.w3.org/#validate_by_input) and no error found.